MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 <a href="https://github.com/MinghuiChen43/awesome-trustworthy-deep-learning/blob/master/FULL_LIST.md#others">:open_file_folder: [<b><i>Full List of Others</i></b>]</a>.

+- Calibrated Language Models Must Hallucinate. [[paper]](https://arxiv.org/abs/2311.14648)
+  - Adam Tauman Kalai, Santosh S. Vempala.
+  - Key Word: Large Language Model; Hallucination.
+  - <details><summary>Digest</summary> The paper discusses the issue of language models generating false yet believable information, known as "hallucinations," which hinders the usefulness of language-based AI systems.
+The study establishes a statistical lower bound on the occurrence of hallucinations for certain types of facts in pretrained language models, unrelated to the model's architecture or data quality.
+It suggests that models designed to be good predictors may require post-training adjustments to reduce hallucinations for specific facts that rarely occur in the training data.
+However, the paper also indicates that common facts and systematic information are less likely to lead to hallucinations and can potentially be mitigated with different model architectures and learning approaches.

 - Can LLMs Follow Simple Rules? [[paper]](https://arxiv.org/abs/2311.04235) [[code]](https://github.com/normster/llm_rules)
   - Norman Mu, Sarah Chen, Zifan Wang, Sizhe Chen, David Karamardian, Lulwa Aljeraisy, Dan Hendrycks, David Wagner.
   - Key Word: Large Language Model; Rule Learning.